sensu/sensu-docs/content/sensu-go/6.1/operations/control-access/rbac.md

 To create and manage cluster role bindings, [configure sensuctl][26] as the [default `admin` user][20] or [create a cluster role][28] with permissions for `clusterrolebindings`.

+Make sure to include the groups prefix and username prefix for the authentication provider when creating Sensu role bindings and cluster role bindings.
+Without an assigned role or cluster role, users can sign in to the web UI but can't access any Sensu resources.
+With the correct roles and bindings configured, users can log in to [sensuctl][2] and the [web UI][1] using their single-sign-on username and password (no prefixes required).

 ### Manage role bindings and cluster role bindings

 You can use [sensuctl][2] to view, create, and delete role bindings and cluster role bindings.